 In order to escape the IR35 rules, you must make sure that both your contracts show that you are a ‘self-employed’ contractor, rather than merely a ‘disguised employee’ of the client.

 Naturally, you must also ensure that the terms of the contracts reflect the true reality of your contract working practices.

-The Dragonfly case shows how there is no point having an ‘IR35 proof’ contract if the way you actually perform the role indicates that your working practices are more akin to those of an ’employee’.
+The Dragonfly case shows how there is no point in having an ‘IR35 proof’ contract if the way you actually perform the role indicates that your working practices are more akin to those of an ’employee’.

 IR35 Contract Review Tips

 - You should make sure that an expert reviews your contract before you sign it.
 It will be very difficult to amend a contract once you have started work.

 - Although most agencies are IR35-aware, some may be unwilling to amend terms in their contracts if they are required.
 This illustrates why it is essential to use professionals to handle negotiations on your behalf.

 - The IR35 rules apply to individual contracts, rather than a person.
 A contractor may have one contract which is caught by IR35, and others which are not.

 - You can also have your past contracts reviewed to see if HMRC can claim back taxes from you by virtue of your previous contracts falling within the IR35 rules.

 - The Dragonfly case shows how, more than ever, you must ensure that the terms contained in your contracts actually match the reality of your working situation.